Heath Freeman (businessman): Restaurants

 Freeman is said to be passionate about food.
 He co-founded "City of Saints Coffee Roaster" which is a small chain of coffee shops.
 One of the shops was featured in Billions.

 Freeman purchased the Harbor Bistro in East Hampton for $4 million in December 2021.
 He owns the EHP Resort & Marina, which includes the Si Si Mediterranean Restaurant.
 He owns two Buongiorno bakeries, one near the EHP Resort and another in Montauk.
 Freeman has also as of May 2022 reopened the Red Bar outside of Southampton and renamed it "Enchante".
 In addition, Freeman purchased the Inn Spot and Crash Cantina in Hampton Bays.
-He also in early 2022 added the restaurant Sunset Harbor to his portfolio of Hampton-based restaurants.
+Also in 2022, he added the restaurant Sunset Harbor to his portfolio of Hampton-based restaurants.

 Personal

 Freeman's parents died when he was in his early 20s.
 His father, Brian, worked at the U.S. Treasury Department during the Jimmy Carter administration, and took his own life when Heath Freeman was 21.
 Freeman commented, "Their untimely deaths taught me how the world works at a very young age.
 It made me tend to be more of a realist."

 He has two siblings, Danyelle and Amanda.